Brian-E-Nguyen/Brian-E-Nguyen/README.md

 ## 🤓 About Me

-🏫 I am a recent graduate from California State University, Long Beach with a bachelor's degree in computer science
+🏫 I am a recent graduate from California State University, Long Beach with a bachelor's degree in computer science.
+I am currently a student enrolled in BloomTech's full-stack development course

 💻 I aspire to be a frontend developer!
 I am currently learning about frontend technologies such as React.js and Vue